Revisiting HumanityKhaled Saeed

-Later at night, he mentioned that the next day would be that of initiation.
-He cautioned me that it might be a little more strenuous.
+Later at night, he mentioned the next day would be that of initiation.
+He cautioned it might be a little more strenuous.

 ‘Why should initiation be more strenuous?’
 I asked.

 ‘You would need to dive below the surface.
-We all have those bitter experiences that are buried deep inside, and these dormant beasts sometimes try to scare you away.’
+We all have those bitter experiences which are buried deep inside, and these dormant beasts sometimes try to scare you away.’

 I slept wondering what to expect.

 We didn’t go out on the third day.
 The cabin was all he needed for this journey.